-This hike starts near the park entrance and climbs to the top of Skyline Ridge, passing through a small but interesting second-growth redwood grove near the upper end of the Sanborn Trail.
+This climb to Skyline Ridge passes through a small but interesting second-growth redwood grove.
 The entire route is wooded, alternating between second-growth redwoods and tanoak-and-laurel forest.
-There aren't any views, and except for the redwoods the hike is a little monotonous, but the continuous shade makes this a good route for warm summer days.
+There aren’t any views, and except for the redwoods the hike is a little monotonous, but the continuous shade makes this a good route for warm summer days.

-The loop is surprisingly popular; expect to pass a group of hikers about every five minutes on the trail.
+All of the trails in this loop are surprisingly popular; expect to pass a group of hikers about every 2–3 minutes on the trail.

 The Sanborn Trail and John Nicholas Trail can be combined for a 10-mile loop, but you’d have to walk the last mile on Sanborn Road.